aws/porting-assistant-dotnet-visual-studio-ide-extension/README.md

 [Porting Assistant for .NET Datastore](https://github.com/aws/porting-assistant-dotnet-datastore): The repository containing the data set and recommendations used in compatibility assessment.

-[Code translation assistant](https://github.com/aws/cta): The repository used to apply code translations
+[Code translation assistant](https://github.com/aws/cta): The repository used to apply code translations.

 ## Contributing